Accelerated Idioventricular Rhythm: Not Always a Reperfusion Arrhythmia

 Abstract

-Accelerated idioventricular rhythm (AIVR) is a slow ventricular rhythm.
-It generally occurs during the reperfusion phase of acute myocardial infarction.
-It is usually regarded as a benign rhythm that does not require any treatment.
-But here we present a case where AIVR is a presenting arrhythmia in a 41 years old male patient with acute coronary syndrome.
-This rhythm might not be completely benign as regarded in literature.
-The patient presented to our institute underwent urgent coronary evaluation followed by revascularization, which led to the conversion of AIVR to normal sinus rhythm and improvement in the patient’s anginal symptoms.
+Accelerated idioventricular rhythm (AIVR) is a relatively slow ventricular rhythm that often occurs during the reperfusion phase of an acute myocardial infarction.
+It is generally considered a benign rhythm that does not require treatment.
+However, we present a case where AIVR was the presenting arrhythmia in a 41-year-old man with acute coronary syndrome, suggesting it might not be as benign as previously reported in the literature.
+The patient, who presented to our institute, underwent urgent coronary evaluation followed by revascularization, leading to the conversion of AIVR to normal sinus rhythm and improvement in anginal symptoms.

 Files | ||